once-ere/Pre-Universe/README.md

 [see split octonions, $O_{4,4}$ = Os, below];

+A Lagrangian  for $\psi$ is defined,

+Euler-Lagrange equaions solved,

+vector forms of $\psi_1$  and $\psi_2$ calculated (please see 'see split octonions' , below),

+two  7-planes, respectively dual to the preceding two vectors, are computed,

+the 6-plane of their intersection identified;

+todo:

+associate 6-plane with 3 generations of Einstein-Rosen 2-planes.

 This study of a possible 'Quantum construction' of a Pre-Big-Bang ***spacetime*** is also carved out using the split octonion inner product algebra